 What is Clean Swell?
 How do I use it?

 Clean Swell is a virtual data card in the form of an app on your phone.
 Once you create an account and sign in, you can start recording the trash collected for Clean Your Streams Day.
-A step-by-step video on how to use Clean Swell can be found here.
+Check out this video tutorial.

-We ask that you use "CYS26 [Your Group Name]” when you start your entry for the day so we can easily find your clean-up after you have completed your clean-up.
+We ask that you use "CYS27 [Your Group Name]” when you start your Clean Swell entry, so PCS staff can easily find your data after you've submitted it.

 How old do I need to be to participate?

-We generally recommend that participants are over the age of 4, though any age is welcome (see note below regarding the UT Kickoff Location).
-You can expect to walk on a stream bank or uneven ground, picking up various types of trash.
-For younger participants, we pick sites that are kid-friendly, such as a park. *Volunteers registering for the UT Kickoff must be 18 years or older.
-If these new criteria present a problem to you or individuals in your group, please contact us for more information and suggestions.
+We generally recommend that participants are over the age of 4, though any age is welcome (with the exeception of the University of Toledo kickoff, where volunteers MUST be 18 years or older).
+You can expect to walk on a stream bank, ditch, or other sorts of uneaven ground, picking up various types of trash.
+For groups with young children, our Kickoff Coordinators will intentionally assign sites that are kid-friendly, such as a park.

 What do I wear?

-Preferably long pants and a short or long sleeve t-shirt with closed-toed shoes.
+We recommend long pants and closed-toed shoes.
 The entire event is held outside, so dress for the weather.

 What is a kickoff location?

-Volunteers will meet at one of 7 kickoff locations and then spread out to over 60 different cleanup sites.
+Volunteers will meet in the morning at one of several kickoff locations and then spread out to over 60 different clean-up sites.
 A kickoff location is where your group meets up before traveling to your clean-up location.

 Where and when do I register?